serverless/serverless/docs/providers/aws/events/iot.md

 ## Set Permission Only

 If you only need your function to be triggered by a rule without creating it, you may provide the rule ARN in the `arn` property.
-This may be useful when invoke from another rule via the [aws_lambda sql function](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sql-functions.html#iot-func-aws-lambda).
+This may be useful when invoked from another rule via the [aws_lambda sql function](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sql-functions.html#iot-func-aws-lambda).

 ```yml
 functions: